 - Canned white beans: they make these brownies super gooey and soft in a healthy way, plus they are completely unnoticeable.

-- Flour: I used this white whole wheat flour from King's Arthur, but regular all-purpose flour will work too.
+- Flour: I used this white whole wheat flour from King's Arthur.

 - Ground flax seeds: they replace the eggs by forming a jelly texture once combined with water.